LordK1/Starter/README.md

-<i class="icon-pencil"></i> Quick Installtion :
+<i class="icon-pencil"></i> Quick Installation :
 ===============================================
-for quick installtion of virtualenv and all dependencies you can use below commands :
+for quick installation of virtualenv and all dependencies you can use below commands :

 	$ mkvirtualenv -p $(which python3.4) {{ project_name }}-venv
 	$ workon {{ project_name }}-venv